Resident Evil 4: Awards

-Resident Evil 4 was named Game of the Year by multiple publications, including Edge, Electronic Gaming Monthly, GameTrailers, Game Informer, GamePro, GameRevolution, the Chicago Tribune, and the Pittsburgh Post-Gazette.
-The game was also included in lists of the best games of 2005 by various media outlets, including Play, the Associated Press, Universal Press Syndicate, The Mercury News, Maxim, Sound & Vision, The News Tribune, the Hartford Courant, and The Oregonian.
+Resident Evil 4 was named Game of the Year by publications including Edge, Electronic Gaming Monthly, GameTrailers, Game Informer, GamePro, GameRevolution, the Chicago Tribune, and the Pittsburgh Post-Gazette.
+It was also included in lists of the best games of 2005 by various media outlets, including Play, the Associated Press, Universal Press Syndicate, The Mercury News, Maxim, Sound & Vision, The News Tribune, the Hartford Courant, and The Oregonian.
 GameSpy labeled it the GameCube Game of the Year, the second PlayStation 2 Game of the Year (behind God of War) and the second Game of the Year (behind Civilization IV).
 PlayStation Magazine also labeled it the second Game of the Year, in addition to Best Graphics and Most Improved Sequel.

 At the GameSpots Best of 2005 Awards, Resident Evil 4 was chosen Game of the Year, Best GameCube Game, Best Action Adventure Game, and Most Improved Sequel.
 It won Game of the Year, Best Action Game, Best Graphics Technology, Best Artistic Design, Best Original Score, and Best Use of Sound in the GameCube division of IGNs The Best of 2005 Awards, where it also won Overall – Best Graphics Technology award, as well as being a runner-up in the Overall – Game of the Year and Overall – Best Action Game categories.
 The game was 1UP Awards Game of the Year and Best Action Game winner.
 It went on to win Game of the Year 2005, Best Horror Game of the Year 2005, GameCube Game of the Year 2005, and GameCube Action Game of the Year 2005 awards, and was a runner-up in PlayStation 2 Game of the Year 2005 and PlayStation 2 Action Game of the Year 2005 classifications at GameZones Game of the Year Awards.
 Nintendo Power awarded Resident Evil 4 Game of the Year, Best Adventure Game, Game of the Year – GameCube, Best Graphics – GameCube, Best Sound / Voice Acting at its awards show.
 During the Nintendojos Best of 2005 Awards, the game received recognition as the runner-up for Best Gameplay Innovation and Most Engrossing Game.
 Additionally, it emerged victorious in the categories of Best Game, Period., Best GameCube Visuals, Best GameCube Gameplay, and Best GameCube Overall.
-At the PALGN Awards, the game achieved success by securing the titles of Action Game of the Year for 2005 and GameCube Game of the Year for 2005, while also attaining the title of Overall Game of the Year for 2005.
-In the category of PlayStation 2 Game of the Year for 2005, the game earned the recognition of a runner-up position.
+At the PALGN Awards, it won Action Game of the Year for 2005, GameCube Game of the Year for 2005, Overall Game of the Year for 2005.
+It earned runner-up in the category of PlayStation 2 Game of the Year for 2005.